oroinc/documentation/user_doc/back_office/dashboards/widgets/opportunity_statistics.rst

   * Won Opportunities to date
   * Won Opportunities to date amount

-* **Territories** --- if sales `territories <https://oroinc.com/doc/orocrm/current/user-guide-sales-tools/b2b-sales/territory-management>`_ are enabled in your system, you can view opportunities filtered within one or several specific territories.
+* **Territories** --- if sales |territory| are enabled in your system, you can view opportunities filtered within one or several specific territories.

 .. image:: /user_doc/img/dashboards/opportunity_statistics_2.png

+.. include:: /include/include_links.rst
+   :start-after: begin